rnleach/elk/README.md

   - Trimmed down dependencies on the standard library.
   - Remove Doxygen, just read the header file.
   - Migrated to single header file, include only library.
+  - Added more checks to the debug builds of the tests.
+(ASAN, UBSAN type stuff).

 ### Version 2.0.0
   - (2023-09-23) Major revision.